huseyindeniz/cra-template-dapp/README.md

 npm start
 ```

-## Why use dApp CRA Template?

-While React based "Next" generation frameworks may be perfect fit for building e-commerce applications, landing pages, and marketing pages, they may not be the best choice for dApps.
-Consider the following questions:

-### Why do you need server-side rendering for your dApp?
-Do you really need it?

-Server-side rendering (SSR) can be useful for dApps in certain situations, such as when you want to improve the loading performance of your application.
-However, it's not always necessary or desirable for dApps.

-The dApp CRA Template already includes lazy loading as a preconfigured feature, so you don't have to worry about implementing it yourself.
-This can help reduce the initial loading time of your dApp, especially if you have a large number of components or a complex application structure, and can also help reduce the overall size of your dApp.

-### Is Google SEO essential for your dApp?
-Isn't the Metamask wallet login supposed to protect the majority of your content?

-Like SSR, search engine optimization (SEO) can be useful for dApps in certain situations, such as when you want to improve the visibility of your dApp in search engine results.
-However, it's not always necessary or desirable for dApps, especially if most of your pages are behind a login wall like the Metamask wallet.

-The dApp CRA Template allows you to choose whether or not to optimize your dApp for SEO.
-If you do want to optimize for SEO, the template includes tools and configurations to make it easy to set up.
-If you don't need SEO, you can simply build your dApp without worrying about it.

 ### Are you tired of searching for and configuring numerous React packages?
 Do you get tired of writing the same boilerplate for each new dApp?

 One of the challenges of building applications with pure React is the need to identify and configure a large number of packages to get the desired functionality.
 This can be time-consuming and error-prone, especially for developers who are new to React or who are building their first dApp application.